Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao)

-Furthermore, Iacono proved the case (also in the algebraic setting) if any $\aaa_i$ is equal to $\frac{1}{M}$ for some positive integer $M$ in \eqref{KKP's setting}, via a cyclic covering construction, see \cite[Proposition 6.4]{Iac15}.
-Wan also contributed to this line of research by settling the case of $M=2$ (when $X$ is a compact K\"ahler manifold), with his proof also relying on a cyclic cover trick, as shown in \cite[Theorem 0.5]{Wan18}. \end{enumerate} \end{specialremark} Indeed, inspired by the method in \cite{KKP08}, as outlined in \textit{Remark \ref{remark 1.1}} \ref{remark 1.1 (i)}, we derive Theorem \ref{main thm} via the following $\bar{\partial}$-equation for logarithmic forms twisted by the dual of a certain pseudo-effective line bundle, as conjectured by Wan \cite{Wan18}.
-Here in Theorem \ref{n,q-main}, $D^\prime_{h_{L^*}}$ represents the $(1,0)$-part of the integrable logarithmic connection $\nabla_{h_{L^*}}$ along $D$, induced by the singular metric on the dual bundle $L^*$ (for further details, consult \S\ref{Section 2}).
+Furthermore, Iacono proved the case (also in the algebraic setting) if any $\aaa_i$ is equal to $\frac{1}{N}$ for some positive integer $N$ in \eqref{KKP's setting}, via a cyclic covering construction, see \cite[Proposition 6.4]{Iac15}.
+Wan also contributed to this line of research by settling the case of $N=2$ (when $X$ is a compact K\"ahler manifold), with his proof also relying on a cyclic cover trick, as shown in \cite[Theorem 0.5]{Wan18}. \end{enumerate} \end{specialremark}